 In summary, the Development would comprise office and retail space within a new tower building of 26 storeys (108.0 AOD) in height, remodelled existing buildings and a double basement across part of the Site, together with publicly accessible rooftop garden, a new access to London Bridge Underground Station, new pedestrian routes and public realm at ground level.
-The proposed site layout is shown in Appendix A.
+The proposed site layout is shown in Appendix A and further details are provided in Landscape Strategy Addendum submitted with the planning application.